Schertz, Texas: Geography

 Interstate 35 runs through the northern part of the city, with access from exits 174 through 180.
 I-35 runs 19 mi southeast to downtown San Antonio and 6 mi from the northeastern city limits to the center of New Braunfels.

 According to the United States Census Bureau, Schertz has a total area of 74.0 sqkm, of which 73.6 sqkm is land and 0.5 sqkm, or 0.63%, is water.

+A portion of the property of Randolph Field extends beyond the limits of the titular census-designated place, into the Schertz city limits.

 Demographics

 As of the 2020 United States census, there were 42,002 people, 14,853 households, and 11,570 families residing in the city.